Student Guide to Assessment

 4.8 You must ensure that you act on any instructions we have included with your results.
 If you don’t, there may be serious consequences for your continued studies with us.
 4.9 If you have any queries about your results, you can contact the Student Information Desk.
 They may be able to answer your question immediately but if not, they will contact your course team.

 The tables below provide you with detailed explanation of the codes we use on your results transcript.
-We have categorised them for you to help you understand the decisions the Examination Board has made.
+We have categorised them for you to help you understand the outcomes the Examination Board has made.

 5.1 Codes for Unit level result